REFILE-U.S. investment bank Jefferies' profit rises 29 pct

 (Corrects dateline to June 20 from June 19)

-June 20 U.S. investment bank Jefferies Group LLC reported a 29.4 percent rise in quarterly profit, helped by strong revenue from its investment banking business.
+June 20 (Reuters) - U.S. investment bank Jefferies Group LLC reported a 29.4 percent rise in quarterly profit, helped by strong revenue from its investment banking business.

 Net income attributable to Jefferies Group rose to $69.8 million in the second quarter ended May 31, from $53.9 million a year earlier.